This is where it gets interesting! The CKAN software can be customised with ‘extensions’. These are a simple way to extend core CKAN functions.

 Extensions allow you to customise CKAN for your own requirements, without interfering with the basic CKAN system.

 This is an advanced topic.
 At the moment, you need to have prepared your system to work with extensions, as described in Prepare to Use Extensions.
 We are working to make the most popular extensions more easily available as Debian packages.

 - ckanext-apps: Apps and ideas catalogue extension for CKAN.

 - ckanext-deliverance: Extends CKAN to use the Deliverance HTTP proxy, which can request and render web pages from * an external site (e.g. a CMS like Drupal or Wordpress).

-- ckanext-disqus: Allows users to comment on package pages with Disqus.
+- ckanext-disqus: Allows users to comment on dataset pages with Disqus.

 - ckanext-googleanalytics: Integrates Google Analytics data into CKAN.
-Gives download stats on package pages, list * of most popular packages, etc.
+Gives download stats on dataset pages, list * of most popular datasets, etc.